 The Company's FFECs represent agreements with an intermediary to trade a specific amount of US dollars for Canadian dollars at a specific rate on a specific date.
 Currently, the date is between one (1) and six (6) months after the date on which the FFEC is booked.
 The specific rate entered into is not necessarily indicative of what either the intermediary or Reko believes the foreign exchange rate will be on the date the settlement of the trade occurs, rather it is a rate set by the intermediary which Reko can either accept or reject.

-During the first quarter, the Company recorded a pre-tax loss of approximately \$479 related to the fair value of its U.S dollar exposures.
-At the end of the quarter, we held \$4,500 of FFECs compared to \$5,000 at the end of the quarter in the prior year.
+During the second quarter, the Company recorded a pre-tax gain of approximately \$390 related to the fair value of its U.S dollar exposures.